showell/elm-py/parser/README.md

 in JS, so you have to port the kernel pieces.
-Finally, there are some core pieces that can be optimized in Python, such as lists (and in some cases this overlaps with code that is kernel code in the Elm ecosystem).o
+Finally, there are some core pieces that can be optimized in Python, such as lists (and in some cases this overlaps with code that is kernel code in the Elm ecosystem).

 ## Transpiling